anatar02/pasilla/README.md

 **Optional**
 * Node package [async](https://www.npmjs.com/package/async) - npm install async

-## Intro
+## About Pasilla
 Pasilla is a framework that generates Protractor tests from keyword and data-driven test scripts.
-It delivers test script readability and ease-of-use whilst maintaining the benefits of the Protractor's Jasmine BDD format and its integration with IDEs and CI tools.
-The Protractor JavaScript code behind the keyword still has to be developed but Pasilla helps with this by standardising the way in which the keyword program code is written - how it is called, how it handles data passed to it, and how it can be reused and combined with other keywords.
+It delivers test script readability and ease-of-use whilst maintaining the benefits of Protractor's Jasmine BDD format and its integration with IDEs and CI tools.
+The program code behind each keyword still needs to be written in JavaScript.
+Pasilla helps with this by standardising the way in which the keyword code is written - how it is called, how it handles data passed to it, and how it can be reused and combined with other keywords.

+The [wiki](https://github.com/jenglezou/pasilla/wiki) (see the sidebar on the right-hand side) contains more information.